10 Laundry Mistakes You Didn’t Know You Were Making

 How to do laundry tip 9: Don’t scrub stains

 You may think the best way to treat a stain is to give it elbow grease, vigorously scrubbing the stain with detergent.
 But that’s not the best course of action, and it could even result in the stain spreading.
 Instead, gently dab the stain, working from the outside in.
 And, of course, the earlier you treat it, the more likely it is to go away.
 If you got a stain on your white shirt, some bleach alternatives may be even better for getting your clothes back to their brightest.
-Speaking of stains, here’s how to remove stains, which includes tips on getting ink out of fabric, removing sweat stains, and much more!
+Speaking of stains, here’s a guide for how to remove stains, which includes tips on getting ink out of fabric, removing sweat stains, and much more!